With a pen stroke, Mississippi drops Confederate-themed flag

 A groundswell of young activists, college athletes and leaders from business, religion, education and sports called on Mississippi to make this change, finally providing the momentum for legislators to vote.

-Before the governor signed the bill Tuesday, state employees raised and lowered several of the flags on a pole outside the Capitol.
-The secretary of state’s office sells flags for $20 each.
-A spokeswoman for that office, Kendra James, said Tuesday there has been a recent increase in requests from people wanting to buy one.
+Before the bill signing Tuesday, state employees raised and lowered several of the flags on a pole outside the Capitol.
+The secretary of state’s office sells flags for $20 each, and a spokeswoman said there has been a recent increase in requests.

-During news conferences in recent weeks, Reeves had repeatedly refused to say whether he thought the Confederate-themed flag properly represents present-day Mississippi, sticking to a position he ran on last year, when he promised people that if the flag design was going to be reconsidered, it would be done in another statewide election.
+During recent news conferences, Reeves refused to say whether he thought the Confederate-themed flag properly represents present-day Mississippi, sticking to a position he ran on last year, when he promised that if the flag design was going to be reconsidered, it would be done in another statewide election.

-Now, a commission will design a new flag, one that cannot include the Confederate symbol and must have the words “In God We Trust.”
-Voters will be asked to approve the new design in the Nov.
+Now, a commission will design a new flag that cannot include the Confederate symbol and must have the words “In God We Trust.”
+Voters will be asked to approve it in the Nov.
 3 election.
 If they reject it, the commission will draft a different design using the same guidelines, to be sent to voters later.

-Said Reeves in signing over the flag’s demise, “We are all Mississippians and we must all come together.
-What better way to do that than include “In God We Trust” on our new state banner.”
+Reeves said before signing over the flag’s demise, “We are all Mississippians and we must all come together.
+What better way to do that than include ‘In God We Trust’ on our new state banner.”